By Lauren Morley on Feb 5, 2015 2:51:50 PM

 With a growing focus on enterprise digital transformation, business initiatives will shape technology budgets, with additional dollars being spent on improving the customer experience (44%), increasing operational efficiency (43%), and increasing cybersecurity protections (41%).
 (Yahoo Finance)

-With proper IT budgeting, your company's systems can be designed and implemented in a way that enhances your ability to respond to varying changes in the competitive business environment.
+With proper IT budgeting, your company's infrastructure can be designed and used in a way that enhances your ability to respond to varying changes in the competitive business environment and supports your company's goals.